 Information on this page is also available in the publications section of our website.
-Click on the 13-14 Renewing/Applying for Financial Aid FAQ to view or print the document in PDF format.
+Visit our Publication Section to view or print the 17-18 Renewing/Applying for Financial Aid FAQ in PDF format.

 Depending upon your calculated need in subsequent years, your aid award can vary.
 The principle factors used in computing your need are the same every year.
 These factors include such things as family income, assets, household size and number of family members in college.
 The award that you receive for your first year usually provides a rough indication of the level and type of aid that you may expect to receive in subsequent years.

 Renewal/reminder information will be distributed (to both students and parents) from the Office of Financial Aid in the months leading up to the published deadline for students who have a have a current FAFSA on file.
-The deadlines for completing a renewal FAFSA can be found in the Applying for Aid section.
+The deadlines for completing a renewal FAFSA can be found in the Applications & Deadline section.

 When renewal awards for on time undergraduate day students are available (typically end of June), students will receive an email at their PC email address prompting them to view their CyberFriar account.
 For students who missed the renewal deadline funding is subject to availability (see late policies) and renewal awards will be released on a rolling basis beginning in July.